iAmMortos/autotile/README.md

 This time, rather than simply adding the numbers of present blocks together, we also determine if a corner has both edges surrounding it before adding it to our corner total.
 If a corner is not surrounded by both edge blocks, its presence has no effect on the appearance of block X.

 There are 47 unique configurations around your block X that will affect its appearance.
-The correct image can now be decided via a 2-deep switch statement:
+The correct image can now be decided via a 2-deep, nested switch statement:

     // edges   = total from present edge blocks
     // corners = total from present corner blocks surrounded by edge blocks